-So what is contractor management and how can it help you sidestep these issues in future?
+So what is contractor management system and how can it help you sidestep these issues in future when insuring contractor compliance?

 What is Contractor Management?

-While it is true that you do not need to train and direct contractors and freelancers the way you would your permanent employees, managing contractors is a whole different ball game, and is absolutely necessary.
+While it is true that you do not need to train and direct independent contractors and freelancers the way you would your permanent employees, managing contractors is a whole different ball game.
 Good contractor management helps with every aspect of the engagement.

 Firstly, it ensures that everyone involved is clear about their obligations.
 For your contractors, this would include the scope of work, their specific responsibilities, their deliverables, timelines and so on.
-As the employer, your obligations would include making sure the contractor has everything they need to do their job independently and well, and to pay them the agreed amount on time.
+As the employer, your obligations would include making sure the contractor has everything they need to do their job independently, and to pay them the agreed amount on time.

-Secondly, good contractor management leaves no room for guesswork, so the engagement adds value for everyone involved.
-For instance, if expectations are not clear until the very end, you might need to get the work redone, causing you to go beyond budget and miss deadlines.
-Proper contractor management capabilities will let you spot issues early on, and address them in time.
+Secondly, good contractor management leaves no room for guesswork.
+If expectations are not clear until the very end, you might need to get the work redone, causing you to go beyond budget and miss deadlines.
+Proper contractor management tools and capabilities will let you spot issues early on, and address them in real time.

 Finally, contractor management lets you maintain good relationships even after the engagement is complete.
-So the next time you need a contractor, you know exactly whom to reach out to, knowing that you can count on them to deliver quality output.
+So the next time you need a contractor, you know exactly who to reach out to and count on.

 For many employers, contractor management is still done the old-fashioned way – manually through spreadsheets.
 But imagine onboarding a group of contractors and having to manually keep track of what documents they have submitted and individually following up about the ones they haven’t.
-Or having hundreds of invoices flooding your inbox at the end of every month, and coordinating with the accounts department to get them all individually processed.
+Or having hundreds of invoices flooding your inbox at the end of every month.

-Needless to say, managing contractors this way gets too effort-intensive, time-consuming and expensive.
-Human errors are unavoidable too – managers might very easily miss out on updating a spreadsheet every now and then, or lose track of a contract or invoice.
-Cue, the follow-ups and confusion!
+Managing contractors this way gets too effort-intensive and expensive.
+Human errors are unavoidable too – managers might very easily miss out on updating a spreadsheet, or lose track of a contract or invoice.
+Cue, the follow-ups and task management confusion!

-The easier, more sensible option is to go for the modern solution of just using a great contractor management platform.
-This is a software that automates all the key processes, so operations continue to run smoothly while saving you time and money.
-And of course, such systems keep all the information safe and secure too.
+The more sensible option is to go for the modern solution of just using a great contractor management platform.
+The best contractor management software automates all the key features and processes, so operations continue to run smoothly while saving you time and money.
+Such systems keep all the information secure too.

 Key Features of Contractor Management Software